 This paper carries 75 marks.
-Six literature text-books are set in the syllabus, however candidates are expected to answer ONE question on each of THREE different texts.
-Candidates will answer three questions on three different books out of the 12 that are set in the paper.
-These must be in the form of an essay and may be answered in French, Maltese and English.
-Each question carries 25 marks.
+Five literature text-books are set in the syllabus.
+Molière's comedy, Le Malade imaginaire must be studied by all the candidates, while candidates are free to choose any other two texts out of the remaining four.
+Candidates must answer one reference to the context question in Section A, and two questions in the form of an essay on two different texts in Section B. The questions in Section B may be answered in French, Maltese and English.
+Each question of each section carries 25 marks.